Understanding your health

 Scientifically reviewed by:

-A sharp pain in the groin when changing direction.
-This sudden sensation often signals a pulled adductor muscle, a common injury among soccer, hockey, and football players.
+A sharp pain in the groin during a change of direction.
+This sudden sensation often indicates an adductor strain, a common injury among soccer, hockey, and football players.

 Adductor injuries account for 23% of muscle injuries in professional soccer players.
-The good news is that with the right treatment, most strains heal completely within 4 to 8 weeks.
+The good news: with the right treatment, most strains heal completely within 4 to 8 weeks.

 This guide explains how to recognize an adductor strain, understand its severity, and heal properly.

-An adductor strain partially or completely tears the muscle fibers in the inner thigh.
+An adductor strain involves a partial or complete tear of the muscle fibers on the inside of the thigh.
 This injury occurs during a violent contraction or excessive stretching of the groin muscles.

 The adductors form a group of five muscles: